subinz/backend-coding-challenge/README.md

 * Optional Skills: array of key-value pair (optional)
 * Is Unassigned: boolean

-## Preferred Tech Stack
+## Used Tech Stack

 * Python 3.8+
+* Flask
-* FastAPI
+* Bootstrap

+## Additional details

+* Use `Shift` + `Enter` to each cell in notebook
+* After Running last cell go to `http://127.0.0.1:5000`
+* Wait till the page loads
-* SQLAlchemy
+* Implemented Features:
+	1. pagination (option to select entries per and current page)
+    2. sorting (option to sort each columns)
+    3. filtering / searching (option to search/filter)

-## Submission
+## Additional details

-* Please fork the project, commit and push your implementation and add `sundara.amancharla@aspaara.com` as a contributor.
+* Forked the project, Made changes, pushed it into Git and added `sundara.amancharla@aspaara.com` as a contributor.
-* Please update the README with any additional details or steps that are required to run your implementation.
-* We understand that there is a limited amount of time, so it does not have to be perfect or 100% finished.
-Plan to spend no more than 2-3 hours on it.

-For any additional questions on the task please feel free to email `sundara.amancharla@aspaara.com`.
+* All the codes are present in main.ipynb file.
+* Structure of main.ipynb
+    * Database creation `planner.db`
+    * Display of Database description
+    * Database updation using `planning.json`
+    * Creation a simple backend application using `Flask` and `Bootstrap` that provides an API for a dashboard which allows a planner to get insights into client and planning information.
+	* Time taken for completion `4 hours`